 - 【Two-Piece Portable Design for Easy Transport】The detachable two-section pole shortens quickly for convenient packing and mobility.
 Ideal for anglers who need lightweight gear that travels easily between ice, shore, and boat

-- Adjustable Depth - Fine-tune your sonar depth from 28" to 45" Below Ice.
-The pole can be adjusted smoothly to your ideal depth range, even when wearing gloves, whether you're fishing in shallow or deep water under the ice.
+- Adjustable Depth – Fine-tune your sonar depth from 28" to 45" below the water surface.
+The pole can be smoothly adjusted to your ideal depth range, even when wearing gloves, whether you're fishing in shallow or deep water.
 It also features 360° horizontal rotation for smooth and precise scanning control, enabling anglers to thoroughly survey the underwater environment.

 - Compatibility - This zero-degree livescope mount is compatible with Garmin LiveScope Plus LVS34 transducer.